lmc-eu/spirit-design-system/src/Resources/components/TextFieldBase/README.md

 # TextFieldBase

-This is Twig implementation of the abstract component [TextFieldBase] for the purposes of the form components TextField and TextArea.
+This is Twig implementation of the abstract component TextFieldBase for the purposes of the form components [TextField][textfield] and [TextArea][textarea].

 Basic example usage: